-From 1988 onward, KDT has consistently created annual season performances, run the year-long Kathak dance school and its annual spring concert, conducted summer intensive classes led by Rita and visiting master artists such as Pandit Vijai Shankar, Pandit Sontosh Maharaj, and the late Pandit Birju Maharaj, and introduced world-class artists such as Pandit Birju Maharaj and Ustad Zakir Hussain to Minnesota.
+From 1988 onward, KDT has consistently created annual season performances, run the year-long Kathak dance school and its annual spring concert, conducted summer intensive classes led by Rita and visiting master artists such as Pandit Vijai Shankar, Pandit Sontosh Maharaj, and the late Pandit Birju Maharaj, and introduced world-class artists such as Pandit Birju Maharaj, Saswati Sen and Ustad Zakir Hussain to Minnesota.

 The rest, as they say, is history.
 KDT earned the Ordway Center for the Performing Arts’ first local commission to a dance company.
 Rita was invited to be part of the troupe of Pandit Birju Maharaj that performed at Carnegie Hall in New York.
 Rita and KDT have been invited to perform at several Kathak festivals in New Delhi, India.
 The company has also appeared in major cities of the United States and Canada, including numerous appearances in Minnesota.

 Under Rita Mustaphi’s direction, KDT has shaped and re-shaped the Kathak landscape for close to 35 years.
 It remains dedicated to preserving Kathak dance and pushing the form’s boundaries in an effort to make innovative works.
 KDT provides an essential cultural lifeline to all who wish to learn and perform Kathak through its award-winning company, school, and outreach programs.